Oscar Cox (lawyer)

 Oscar Sydney Cox (December 3, 1905 – October 4, 1966) was an American lawyer and judge.
+Among other positions, he was General Counsel of both the Lend-Lease Administration and the Office of Emergency Management; Assistant Solicitor General of the United States; General Counsel, Foreign Economic Administration; and Deputy Administrator, Foreign Economic Administration.

+Biography

-Cox attended Massachusetts Institute of Technology and earned two degrees from Yale University Bachelor of Philosophy (1927) and a Bachelor of Laws (1929).
-He was associated with the well-known law firm Cadwalader, Wickersham & Taft in New York City.
-From 1934–1938, Cox served as Assistant Corporation Counsel for taxes.
+Cox attended Massachusetts Institute of Technology and earned two degrees from Yale University: a Bachelor of Philosophy (1927) and a Bachelor of Laws (1929).
+He was associated with the law firm Cadwalader, Wickersham & Taft in New York City.
+From 1934 to 1938, Cox served as assistant corporation counsel for taxes.
 In 1938, he left New York City for a post with the United States Department of the Treasury.
-In 1941, Cox was appointed General Counsel of the Lend-Lease Administration and the Office for Emergency Management (1941-1943).
+In 1941, Cox was appointed general counsel of the Lend-Lease Administration and the Office for Emergency Management (1941-1943).

-Cox was born on December 3, 1905 in Portland, Maine from a Jewish family.
+Cox was born on December 3, 1905, in Portland, Maine, to a Jewish family.
 His son, Warren J. Cox (born 1935) is a well-known architect.
-Oscar Cox died on October 4, 1966 in Washington, D. C.
+Cox died on October 4, 1966, in Washington, D. C.